gorshkovaea/todo-app/README.md

 To run the application, you must:

 1. Install npm and node.js
-2. Clone this repository or download zip.
+2. Clone this repository or download zip in new folder in your computer.
+3. Go to this folder.
+4. Run command 'npm i' to install dependencies.
-3. Run command 'npm start' in your command line.
+5. Run command 'npm start' to start application.